Himank-J/Mecro-MedicalAssistant/README.md

 *   Extracting key patient details from conversations.
 *   Making preliminary decisions based on user input and conversation history.
+*   Ability to parse documents and answer questions based on the content of the documents.
 *   Suggesting relevant doctors based on symptoms or requests.
 *   Booking doctor appointments.
 *   Sending appointment reminders via email.